Indosyl Mono Tablets

 Dizziness or weakness due to low blood pressure may occur in certain patients.
 If you have any of these symptoms do not drive or operate machinery.

 INDOSYL MONO helps most people with high blood pressure, heart failure or coronary artery disease, but it may have unwanted side effects in a few people.
-These side effects when they occur are usually mild:
+While these side effects when they occur are usually mild they can be serious.

-If any of the signs below occur then tell your doctor immediately or go to the Accident and Emergency department at your nearest hospital.
+Angioedema (a severe allergic reaction) has been reported in patients treated with ACE inhibitors, including INDOSYL MONO.
+This may occur at any time during treatment.
+If you develop such symptoms described below you should tell your doctor immediately or go to the Accident and Emergency department at your nearest hospital.
 These side effects are extremely rare but can become serious:

 - A fast and irregular heart beat.

 - Purple spots with occasional blisters on the front of your arms and legs and/or around your neck and ears (a rare condition known as Stevens-Johnson Syndrome).